-The new Mass Flow rate and Ice Discharge (MFID) product in CCI+ captures one form of mass leaving the Greenland ice sheet and entering the surrounding fjords and oceans.
+The new Mass Flow rate and Ice Discharge (MFID) ECV product in CCI+ captures the mass loss of major glaciers flowing from the Greenland ice sheet and entering the surrounding fjords and oceans.
 The mass flow rate is a key input for calculating and understanding the total mass loss from the ice sheet by the "input-output" method, when combined with accumulation data in the interior part of the ice sheet.
-Together with GRACE/GRACE-FO

-GMB, and the mass estimates from SEC, the MFID is therefore give the foundation of an independent measure of overall ice sheet mass loss, as demonstrated in the 2018 ESA/NASA IMBIE Greenland mass changes combination
+Together with GRACE/GRACE-FO GMB, and the mass estimates from SEC, the MFID is therefore give the foundation of an independent measure of overall ice sheet mass loss, as demonstrated in the recent ESA/NASA IMBIE Greenland mass change comparison (Shepherd et al, 2019), and also shown in Fig. 2.

-The MFID is calculated from the ice thickness and the ice velocity.
-Ice thickness is determined by subtracting a bed elevation map from a map of surface elevation.
+The MFID is calculated from a combination of ice thickness and ice velocity, with assumptions on no change of ice velocity with ice depth.
+Ice thickness is determined from airborne radar measurements, mainly from recent campaigns (NASA IceBridge and PROMICE, but also many older data.
+Some gaps in the thickness data still exist, especially in SE Greenland.
 Changes in thickness over time are accounted for using updated maps of surface elevation.
 The Greenland ice-velocity maps are derived from satellite observations, using the CCI velocity product in the released data on the CCI products page (data are here averaged over the same eight "Zwally" drainage basins as used for the GMB time series).

 For the underlying detailed investigations, we calculate ice flow rate across flux gates approximately 10 km upstream of marine terminating glaciers.
 The discharge gates are located using an automated procedure based on the surface ice velocity.
-The ice, \sim 10 km downstream from the flux gates, leaves the ice sheet as either icebergs or submarine melting in the fjords.
+The ice, ~ 10 km downstream from the flux gates, leaves the ice sheet as either icebergs or submarine melting in the fjords.

-The mass flow rate varies in time and between the different sectors of the Greenland Ice Sheet.
-The location of the different sectors for a detailed analysis by CCI partner GEUS is shown in Figure 5, along with the time series of mass flow rate both for the entire ice sheet, and the two ice sheet basins with the largest change.
 Large uncertainties exist in the amount of ice leaving the ice sheet because large uncertainties exist in the thickness of the ice.
 However, changes in time are less uncertain, because most of the change is due only to the surface velocity.

-The total ice sheet discharge is seen increasing slightly from late 2014 through mid-2019, in accordance with the general trends in SEC and GMB.
+The total ice sheet discharge is seen increasing slightly from late 2014 through mid-2020, in accordance with the general trends in SEC and GMB.
 Seasonal summer increases and winter decreases are due to ice velocity changing as summer surface melt enters the subglacial system.